Taxel/PlexTraktSync/README.md

 You can view sync progress in the `plextraktsync.log` file which will be created.

+You can use `--edit` or `--locate` flags to `config` command to open config file in editor or in file browser.

 ### Libraries

 By default, all libraries are processed.
 You can disable libraries by name by